SultanovElnur/CurrencyExchange/README.md

 # **CurrencyExchanger**

-*This is a project for exchange from one currency to another at the current exchange rate.
+*This is a project for exchanging from one currency to another at the current exchange rate.
-The project uses a third-party application api.apilayer.com.
-And also registered swagger to the project.*
+The project uses a third-party application api.apilayer.com, Spring Security with roles.
+Also the Liquibase is implemented and the swagger is registered to the project.*